severalnines/docs/components.rst

 	Enabled features: mongodb, libssh, mysql
 	Build git-hash: 18d7bfcce920f2bf779751193c05bff9172250c5

-A configuration file ``/etc/cmon.cnf`` is needed to initially setup the CMON Controller.
+A configuration file ``/etc/cmon.cnf`` is required to initially setup the CMON Controller.
 It is possible to have several configuration files each for multiple clusters as described in the next section.

 Configuration File
 ``````````````````